fmplaza/woah-workshop.github.io/programme.md

 - *Factoring Hate Speech: A New Annotation Framework to Study Hate Speech in Social Media*<br>
 Gal Ron, Effi Levi, Odelia Oshri and Shaul Shenhav

--*Toward Disambiguating the Definitions of Abusive, Offensive, Toxic, and Uncivil Comments*<br>
+- *Toward Disambiguating the Definitions of Abusive, Offensive, Toxic, and Uncivil Comments*<br>
 Pia Pachinger, Julia Neidhardt, Allan Hanbury and Anna Maria Planitzer

 - *Harmful Language Datasets: An Assessment of Robustness*<br>